ASU-EGR304-2025-F-203/EGR304-203.github.io/docs/04-Product-Requirements.md

 Over time, Peter noticed how well the product matched his expectations.
 The heavy six-foot cord allowed him to reach power comfortably, and the photocell sensor made sure his Christmas lights stayed on after dusk without extra effort.
 He even enjoyed the small touch of the included remote, which let him control the outlets when his phone wasn’t nearby.

 **User Story #2: Ayush**
-Ayush is a 21 years old student and he recently upgraded his home office setup with the Kasa Smart Plug Power Strip KP303.
+Ayush is a 21 year old student, he recently upgraded his home office setup with the Kasa Smart Plug Power Strip KP303.
 He works remotely and wanted something easy to manage multiple devices without clutter.
 The simple app setup impressed him, it connected quickly to his Alexa, and within minutes, he could control his desk lamp, monitor and coffee machine with his voice.
 He found the interface intuitive and reliable, matching what others had said in their reviews.
 For Ayush, not having to juggle multiple individual plugs was a relief,  one strip that could handle all his essentials felt both practical and cost-effective.

 On weekends, Ayush enjoys experimenting with tech projects, so the extra flexibility came in handy.
 Inspired by a review, he used the power strip in his Halloween setup, running lights and sound effects triggered from his PC with a simple script.
 The surge protection gave him peace of mind while powering multiple gadgets, and the individual control over outlets meant he could turn off just the devices he didn’t need.